mksipe/Shell-Script-Lib/README.md

 ## Outside Resources

-System-Services Uses outside resources to help improve its quality.
+Shell-Script-Lib Uses outside resources to help improve its quality.
 It uses the LinuxAV-Light repository to help configure antivirus programs on the system as well as the Linux-tor-incog repository to help make your system use more secure ways to browse the internet and to remain anonymous.

 ### Additional Source Credit